David Headley: Early life

 David Coleman Headley was born Dawood Sayed Gilani on June 30, 1960, in Washington, D.C., to a Pakistani father and an American mother.
 His father Sayed Salim Gilani was a well-known Pakistani diplomat and broadcaster, while his mother Alice Serrill Headley worked as a secretary at the Pakistani embassy in Washington D.C., and hailed from Bryn Mawr, Pennsylvania.
 Headley has a younger sister, Syedah, and a half-brother, Danyal.
 Danyal became the spokesman for Pakistani Prime Minister Yousaf Raza Gillani and served as Pakistan's press attaché in Beijing.

 Shortly after Headley was born, his family left the United States and settled in Lahore, Pakistan.
 Headley stood out because of his light skin color and the heterochromic coloration of his eyes.
 Headley's mother was unable to adapt to Pakistani culture and returned to the U.S. Due to Pakistani custody rules, she was forced to leave her children with their father in Lahore.
 After getting a divorce, she went through four more marriages and spent time in Southeast Asia and Afghanistan.

 Headley was raised in a political environment steeped in Pakistani nationalism and Islamic conservatism, both of which were amplified by Pakistani tensions with India.
 During the Indo-Pakistani War of 1971, bombs hit Headley's elementary school in Karachi and killed two people.
 Headley went on to attend the elite Cadet College Hasan Abdal, a boys' international military prep school; while there, he befriended co-conspirator Tahawwur Hussain Rana.

 In 1977, at the age of seventeen Headley left Pakistan following a difficult relationship with his Pakistani stepmother, and moved in with his biological mother in Philadelphia, where he helped her manage pubs such as the Khyber Pass Pub and the adjacent Miss Headley's Wine Bar.
 Employees at the pub nicknamed him "The Prince."
 Headley enrolled at Valley Forge Military Academy but dropped out after one semester.
 He was a student at the Community College of Philadelphia but dropped out without a degree in the 1990s.
-In 1985, he married a Pennsylvania State University student, but they divorced two years later due to cultural differences.
+In 1985, he married a Pennsylvania State University student, but they divorced two years later due his ideological hostility.
 He eventually moved to New York City and opened a video rental business in Manhattan.